 Notable Omega Constellation References

-The Constellation collection spans over seven decades of production, encompassing hundreds of references across multiple design eras.
-These five stand out as the most significant, whether you’re buying new, exploring the secondary market, or simply trying to understand what makes the collection tick.
+The Constellation spans more than seven decades and hundreds of references.
+These five stand out as the most significant, whether you’re buying new, shopping the secondary market, or just trying to understand the collection.

 1. Constellation Manhattan

-The Manhattan is the heart of the modern Constellation lineup and the reference most buyers encounter first.
-Omega introduced the Constellation Manhattan in 1982 and has refined it ever since.
-Its signature claws, integrated bracelet, polished sport-luxury finish, and detailed dial define the modern Constellation.
-Available in a wide range of sizes and configurations, it works equally well as a daily wearer or a dress watch.
+The Manhattan is the heart of the modern lineup and the reference most buyers meet first.
+Omega introduced it in 1982 and has refined it ever since.
+Its claws, integrated bracelet, polished sport-luxury finish, and detailed dial define the modern Constellation, and it works equally well as a daily wearer or a dress watch.

 - Case size: 36mm, 39mm, 41mm